Nazariy8/Nazariy8/README.md

     <center>
         <div>
             <h1>Welcome to my profile!</h1>
-            <p>I am 17-year-old student from the little city near the Lviv(Ukrainer) and still learning programming to become better in future.</p>
+            <p>I am 17-year-old student from the little city near the Lviv(Ukrainer) and still learning programming to become better every day.
+I am passionate about programming, so my goal is to be a proffesional programmer and coope with the same poeple that i will be surrounded with.</p>
             <li>
                 <b>Name:</b> Nazar
             </li>